How is Washington State Child Support Calculated?

 Child Support & High Income Households

 In addition, the base support formula maxes out for high-income households.
 Generally speaking, if you make more money, then you can expect to pay more child support.
-However, once the parents’ combined net income hits $12,000, the child support formula stops taking into account any increase in income when determining child support.
+However, once the parents’ combined net income hits $12,000 a month, the child support formula stops taking into account any increase in income when determining child support.
 In other words, all else being equal, the parent making $150,000 and the parent making $1,500,000 in net salary will have the same basic child support amount under the state formula.

 For the most part, there are few material issues that arise in using the child support formula, particularly where both parents are standard, W-2 employees.
 However, where either parent has income from a business, irregular income, or substantial wealth, determining income can be more difficult.
 For these individuals, tax returns (typically an authoritative source for determining income) can be either misleading or unhelpful.
 In these instances, having an experienced divorce attorney who can readily identify income sources and calculate an individual’s true income is highly valuable.